jhonnymichel/autojoy/README.md

   - Xbox 360 Guitar Hero and Rock Band Guitars.
   - Wii Guitars Hero Guitars via Wiitar thing.
   - Santroller Guitars in default mode.
+  - PS3 Guitar Hero guitar (incl.
+CRKD Les Paul in P3 mode) -- No Tilt
-  - NOT SUPPORTED YET: non-xinput guitars (such as PS3 and Raphnet adapter instruments).
+  - NOT SUPPORTED YET: other non-xinput guitars (such as Wii Rock Band and Raphnet adapter instruments).
   - NOT SUPPORTED YET: PS4 and Xbox One Rock Band Guitars.
   - NOT SUPPORTED YET: Riffmaster.
 - Drums: